 New York, NY 10016

-Education1982 — Columbia University College of Physicians & Surgeons, Medical Education
+Education1982 — Columbia College of Physicians and Surgeons, Medical Education

 The protooncogene ras and closely related GTPases are among a class of proteins that are synthesized as soluble molecules in the cytosol and are then targeted to membranes by a series of posttranslational modifications of a C-terminal CAAX sequence that includes prenylation, proteolysis, and carboxyl methylation.
 Of these modifications, only carboxyl methylation is reversible and may therefore have a signaling function.
 We therefore focused on the enzyme that catalyzes this modification, prenylcysteine carboxyl methyltransferase, and recently cloned its gene.

 Prenylcysteine carboxyl methyltransferase proved to be a multiple membrane spanning protein that is expressed in ER and Golgi but not plasma membrane (see figure).
 This observation was surprising since it implied that ras, synthesized in the cytosol and destined for the plasma membrane, must make a detour to the ER to complete processing.
 The ER processing of ras led us to hypothesize that ras is transported to plasma membrane via the vesicular transport system.
 Using green fluorescent protein-tagged ras proteins we showed that this model is correct.
 We also showed that carboxyl methylation is required for vesicular transport of ras.
 We hope to exploit this previously unappreciated aspect of ras biology to develop novel anticancer therapies.